Interior of prayer hall.

 Islamic Cultural Centre and London Central Mosque, London

 The London Central Mosque was designed by Sir Frederick Gibberd and completed in 1977.
-It is considered the first building of its type to bring together British modernism and historic Islamic forms.
+It’s considered the first building to combine British modernism and historic Islamic forms.

-The Islamic Cultural Centre and London Central Mosque were built between 1970 and 1977 to designs by Sir Frederick Gibberd and Partners. © Historic England Archive.
+The Grade II* listed Islamic Cultural Centre and London Central Mosque, built between 1970 and 1977 to designs by Sir Frederick Gibberd and Partners. © Historic England Archive.
 DP148090.

 A movement to create a central mosque in London emerged during the early 20th century.
 The government gave support in 1944, providing funds for a site adjacent to Regent’s Park.